toanvuvv/Translate_Merge_Subtitle/Readme.md

-## Hướng dẫn cài đặt

-Để cài đặt ứng dụng này, làm theo các bước sau:
+## Usage
++The application allows for translation and merging of subtitles into a single file +It is useful for watching movies, films, videos, clips, etc. with bilingual subtitles on devices that do not support multiple subtitles

+## Installation Guide

+To install this application, follow these steps:

-1. Clone repository này về máy của bạn.
+1. Clone this repository to your machine.
-2. Run file Addsub.py
+2. Run the Addsub.py file.
 ***